Overall, men are more likely than women to use nearly every type of illicit drug.

 Men have a prevalence rate of opioid use disorders, at about 0.49 percent, compared to 0.26 percent of females.
-APA reports that the diagnoses of opioid use disorders occurs at a male-to-female ratio of about 1.5:1 for opioids other than heroin and at a ration 3:1 for heroin.
+APA reports that the diagnosis of opioid use disorders occurs at a male-to-female ratio of about 1.5:1 for opioids other than heroin and a ratio of 3:1 for heroin.

 The rate of overdose deaths due to opioids has risen much faster for women than for men.

 Anxiolytics include medications like benzodiazepines and barbiturates that are primarily designed to treat anxiety.
-They are in the group of drugs known as tranquilizers.
+They are in a group of drugs known as tranquilizers.
 Sedatives are medications designed to induce sleep.

-APA diagnosis abuse of sedatives and anxiolytics in the same category as a sedative, hypnotic, or anxiolytic use disorder.
+APA diagnoses abuse of sedatives and anxiolytics in the same category as a sedative, hypnotic, or anxiolytic use disorder.
 The prevalence of this disorder is slightly higher in adult males (0.3 percent) than females (0.2 percent).
-However, among 12 to 17 year olds, the prevalence is higher for females (0.4 percent for females compared to 0.2 percent for males).
+However, among 12 to 17-year-olds, the prevalence is higher for females (0.4 percent for females compared to 0.2 percent for males).

 Women may be more likely to be prescribed these medications than men.
 Women may be more likely to overdose and die of an overdose with this class of drugs than men.